Learn how Asians and Pacific Islanders in the U.S. experience hate.

 How is Stop AAPI Hate’s data different from other sources of data on anti-Asian or anti-Pacific Islander hate?

 There are many different ways to examine and understand racism and hate.
-You can look at nationally-representative surveys, like the one Stop AAPI Hate released in 2021.
+You can look at nationally-representative surveys, like our survey with NORC at the University of Chicago.
 You can look at FBI reports that solely look at hate crimes.
 You can look at academic papers or data from other community-driven reporting centers like ours.
 No single dataset in isolation can paint the whole picture — but each provides important clues about the state of hate.

 Stop AAPI Hate’s data is unique and valuable because we examine a wider range of hate acts – not just hate crimes.
 This allows us to understand the full breadth of our communities’ experiences with hate, which is important because not all acts of racism and discrimination are explicit hate crimes.